thomasWeise/aitoa/book/comparing/time/README.md

 - There is no guaranteed relationship between FEs and real time.
 - An algorithm may have hidden complexities which are not "appearing" in the FEs.
-For instance, an algorithm could necessitate a length pre-processing procedure before sampling even the first point from the search space.
+For instance, an algorithm could necessitate a lengthy pre-processing procedure before sampling even the first point from the search space.
 This would not be visible in the FE counter, because, well, it is not an FE.
 The same holds for the selection step in an Evolutionary Algorithm (realized as sorting in [@sec:evolutionaryAlgorithmWithoutRecombinationAlgo]).
 Although this is probably a very fast procedure, it will be outside of what we can measure with FEs.
 - A big problem is that one function evaluation can have extremely different actual time requirements and [algorithmic complexity](http://en.wikipedia.org/wiki/Analysis_of_algorithms#Orders_of_growth) in different algorithms.
-For instance, it is known that in a Traveling Salesman Problem&nbsp;[@ABCC2006TTSPACS; @GP2002TTSPAIV] with $n$&nbsp;cities, some algorithms can create an evaluate a new candidate solution within a *constant* number of steps, i.e., in&nbsp;$\bigO{1}$, while others need a number of steps growing quadratically with&nbsp;$n$, i.e., are in&nbsp;$\bigO{n^2}$&nbsp;[@WCTLTCMY2014BOAAOSFFTTSP].
+For instance, it is known that in a Traveling Salesman Problem&nbsp;[@ABCC2006TTSPACS; @GP2002TTSPAIV] with $n$&nbsp;cities, some algorithms can create an evaluate a new candidate solution from an existing one within a *constant* number of steps, i.e., in&nbsp;$\bigO{1}$, while others need a number of steps growing quadratically with&nbsp;$n$, i.e., are in&nbsp;$\bigO{n^2}$&nbsp;[@WCTLTCMY2014BOAAOSFFTTSP].
 If an algorithm of the former type can achieve the same quality as an algorithm of the latter type, we could consider it as better even if it would need ten times as many FEs.
 Hence, FEs are only fair measurements for comparing two algorithms if they take approximately the same time in both of them.
 - Time measured in FEs is harder to comprehend in the context of parallelization and distribution of algorithms.